 - THE KINGDOM, Déluge 2012, 276 x 180 cm

 - THE KINGDOM, Ouverture 2009, 209 x 125 cm

 - THE KINGDOM, Above 2009, 209 x 125 cm

 - THE KINGDOM, Dyauh 2009, 210 x 125 cm

 - THE KINGDOM, Hope, 349 x 180 cm

 - THE KINGDOM, Duality 2013, 327 x 180 cm

-Drawing inspiration for his work from a variety of sources over the years such as traditional oriental texts (including the Tibetan Book of the Dead and manuals of Chinese medicine) or the history of Western art, Janiak created strikingly powerful ensembles in which human figures were replaced by nature and ideas.
+Drawing inspiration for his work from a variety of sources over the years such as traditional oriental texts (including the Tibetan Book of the Dead) or the history of Western art, Janiak created strikingly powerful ensembles in which human figures were replaced by nature and ideas.